Joshua-Beatty/Joshua-Beatty/README.md

-🔭 I am the Software Engineer at Neighbor, the leading peer to peer storage marketplace.
+🔭 I am a Software Engineer at Neighbor, the leading peer to peer storage marketplace.

 ⚡ I love working in typescript and go, and enjoy making servers, apps, APIs, and more.